Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 The rear wheels are larger than the front wheels because the front wheels had to cover the height of the mechanical differential on their own; the front wheels already accounted for the height of the LEGO steering system.

+#### Chassis design

+The chassis has evolved based on the need to add or remove components, and depending on what was most practical for meeting the challenges.

+Initially, we used a sheet of foam board that was in the classroom, onto which we gradually added all the components.
+To attach the components, we used hot glue (because it has good adhesive properties, allows us to make modifications easily, and doesn’t damage the components).
+In fact, the first prototype was tested with a foam board base.

+The front is cut into a pointed shape to prevent it from coming into contact with any of the interior partition walls or those of the parking garage during the obstacle phase.

+After confirming that this was the final base, we designed the chassis in 3D, printed it, and transferred the components from one base to the other.
+Although we thought this change might cause problems once everything was already assembled, there were none.

+The initial layout of all the components was sketched by hand to give us an idea (photos attached):

+An important consideration regarding the robot’s balance was to place the heaviest components (the Arduino board, the batteries, the 360-degree servo) in the center of the chassis, maintaining a low and centralized center of mass.
+The batteries that directly power the 360-degree servo (explained in detail below) are located in a separate structure, as this was a last-minute modification.

+Translated with DeepL.com (free version)

 ### The Team
 The Minaguro team from Herencia, Spain, is made up of dedicated and hardworking members led by a teacher.
 This is our first year competing in the WRO Future Engineers category, and each member brings important skills to the team.